MrHell0/LiftTicket/client/src/gamedata/es/descriptions/levels/instances.md

 ###### `await contract.info()` if you're using Chrome v62.
 You should have all you need to complete the level within the contract.
 When you know you have completed the level, submit the contract using the orange button at the bottom of the page.
-This sends your instance back to the ethernaut, which will determine if you have completed it.
+This sends your instance back to the LiftTicket, which will determine if you have completed it.

 ##### Tip: don't forget that you can always look in the contract's ABI!